rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 postgresql-1-xhhrt              1/1     Running     0          36m
 ```

-The route exposed of the services for our new brand applications are:
+The exposed route for our new application is:

 ```
 # oc get route